nath1295/LLMFlex/docs/markdown/llmplus/Tools/base_tool.md

 Classes
 -------

 `BaseTool(name: str = 'base_tool', description: str = 'This is a tool from the base tool class.
-It does not do anything.')` :   This is a base class for callables for LLMs.
+It does not do anything.', verbose: bool = True)`
+:   This is a base class for callables for LLMs.